 • Productivity – Providing the participant with opportunities to make an increasingly meaningful contribution to his/her environment.

-Individuals served by CHOICES 2 have the following rights:
+Individuals served by Choices 2 Cobb have the following rights:

 • Choice: The right to make choices according to a person’s personal preference is an important part of the day services With Out Walls person-centered approach.